Feb 5, 2021

 When Can Insurance Be Put On Hold?

 There are a few reasons why people might want to put their insurance on hold.
 Right now, COVID-19 is the top reason, but there are others.
-Perhaps you are storing your summer car, are travelling, or want to remove a less used vehicle.
-You can call your insurer any time to discuss changes or reduce coverage.
+Perhaps you are storing your summer car, are travelling, or want to remove a less used vehicle from your Toronto car insurance.
+You can call your insurer at any time to discuss changes or reduce coverage.
 Basic insurance is better than having none or cancelling.

 What Happens If I Pause My Car Insurance?